Que Deus Reparta A Sorte

 A slogan the Forcados Amadores de Montemor express each time before entering the arena.

-I’m very happy and proud to announce that the first copy of the book ‘Que Deus Reparta A Sorte’ will be published by Stockmans Art Books.
+I’m very happy and proud to announce that the first copy of the book ‘Que Deus Reparta A Sorte’ is published by Stockmans Art Books.

 Language: English, Portugees